coder/coder/docs/admin/provisioners.md

        --values provisioner-values.yaml
    ```

-   You can verify that your provisioner daemons have successfully connected to Coderd by looking for a log with message
+   You can verify that your provisioner daemons have successfully connected to Coderd by looking for a debug log message that says
-   `provisionerd successfully connected to coderd` from each Pod.
+   `provisionerd: successfully connected to coderd` from each Pod.

 ## Example: Running an external provisioner on a VM